waacton/Unicolour/Unicolour.Readme/README.md

 ### White points
 All colour spaces are impacted by the reference white point.
 Unicolour applies different reference white points to different sets of colour spaces, as shown in the table below.
-When a [conversion to or from XYZ space](#convert-between-colour-spaces) involves a change in white point, a chromatic adaptation transform (CAT) is performed using the Bradford method.
+When a [conversion to or from XYZ space](#convert-between-colour-spaces) involves a change in white point, a chromatic adaptation transform (CAT) is performed.
+The default chromatic adaptation uses the Bradford method but [this can be customised](#xyzconfiguration).

 | White&nbsp;point&nbsp;configuration | Affected&nbsp;colour&nbsp;spaces                                                                                                                                                                 |
 |-------------------------------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|